yukthitech/yukthi-mongojs/README.md

 String fetchId(JsMongoDatabase mongoDb, String collectionName, String fld, Object value)  | A utility function to get _id field value from specified collection, with specified field and field-value combination. void deleteProperty(Map<String, Object> obj, String attrName)                             | "delete" of standard javascript may not work in this scripts.
 In such cases, this function can be used to remove "attrName" from "obj" map. void print(Object... args)                             									  | Prints as a log statement.
 Every arg is printed in new line.
 If non-string arg is specified, it will be printed in json format.
+Object unwrap(Object value)                             								  | Objects or Lists created in JS are not compatible with java methods.
+This is taken when global methods are called.
+For object methods this unwrap() needs to be called explicitly.